Theo-ELIA/Pokelore/README.md

-Pokélore
+PokÃ©lore

-A little game powered bu Angular.js and PokéApi.
+A little game powered by Angular.js and PokÃ©Api.